3.5 Traineeships and apprenticeships

-3. Providing Opportunities to New Graduates of Architecture and Civil Engineering up to 29 who are NEET (offered by Technical Chamber of Cyprus).
-The project runs until 31 December 2021 and the aim is to offer traineeship of 1 year to 600 NEETs who are up to 29 years old and graduates of Architecture and Civil Engineering.
+- Providing Opportunities to New Graduates of Architecture and Civil Engineering up to 29 who are NEET (offered by Technical Chamber of Cyprus).
+The project is expected to run until autumn 2022 and the aim is to offer 1-year-traineeship to NEETs who are up to 29 years old and graduates of Architecture and Civil Engineering.

 The traineeships and apprenticeships are usually promoted through the career guidance and counselling services described in section 3.4.